 New York City is the most populous in the U.S., with just over 8 million inhabitants.
-During the month of August Amal, a medical student from Egypt, took part in a clinical experience that allowed her to become one of these 8+ million New Yorkers.
+During August, Amal, a medical student from Egypt, took part in a clinical experience that allowed her to become one of these 8+ million New Yorkers.
 For more on what Amal learned, the friends she made, and what she ate in between, continue reading below.

 A Real New Yorker

 I always wondered what it would be like to work and live in New York.
 This year I got the chance to try it out during a clinical experience with AMO.
 This turned out to be one of the best experiences of my life.

 During my clinical experience, I learned the basics of EKGs and how to interpret them.
-I also learned about spot diagnosing and the treatment course of diverse cases.
+I also learned about spot diagnosing and the treatment course of several cases.

 The best part was that the doctors were always more than happy to explain and answer any questions I had.
 In most cases, talking to them taught me more than what I learned while working with patients.
 I had the chance to observe multiple nuclear stress tests and implantable defibrillator interrogations, the results of which were kindly explained to me by the technicians and nurse practitioners.
 Some days I stayed on-site from morning until evening.
 I will admit that I enjoyed every moment of it, especially with how much I was learning.
-Over the course of the clinical experience, I become more and more eager to understand new things as unique cases came along.
+Throughout the clinical experience, I become more and more eager to understand new things as unique cases came along.